csci104/site/homework/hw6/index.md

 2. `cd hw-username/hw6/hw6_tests`
 3. Install the Python dependencies: `sudo apt-get install python3-xmltodict`.
 If this gives you an error, try dropping the "sudo" part.
 4. Initialize the test suite by running `cmake .` - dont forget the dot!
-5. Compile and run the tests by typing `make grade` -  To compile/run the tests again, you only need to execute this command, not any others.
-If some errors are produced that's fine, just make sure all the tests pass.
+6. Compile with `make`.
-6. Note that the command above can be slow because it recompiles everything.
-Alternatively, if you only want to recompile what's new, you can run `make`.
-To run the tests, use `ctest --output-on-failure .` - dont forget the dot!
+7. To run the tests, use `ctest --output-on-failure .` - dont forget the dot!

+**Note the above test instructions have been updated along with the tests in resources as of Nov 9.
+This new version will check for memory leaks - this feature was disabled at first.**

 Hints: